-Note: the academy does not accept defiance (e.g., students speaking back rudely to adults, arguing with adults, refusing to follow instructions, walking away from adults, swearing, or touching or throwing anything in direction of an adult or pupil).
+Note: the academy does not accept defiance (e.g., students speaking back rudely to adults, arguing with adults, refusing to follow instructions, walking away from adults, walking away from detentions, swearing, or touching or throwing anything in direction of an adult or pupil).
 The Academy sees such behaviour as "poor behaviour" and /or a serious incident.
 (See exclusions section of this policy)

-Where appropriate and reasonable, adjustments may be made to routines within the curriculum to ensure all students can meet behavioural expectations in the curriculum.
+Where appropriate and reasonable, adjustments may be made to way the routines are communicated within the curriculum to ensure all students can meet behavioural expectations in the curriculum.